 But let’s get back to chronic stress and examine the link between Jing leakage and western functional medicine.
 Over the last few years, more attention has been given to adrenal supportadrenal support, or more specifically adrenal fatigue (which is not an official medical diagnosis).

 The theory of adrenal fatigue is chronic stress floods the body with cortisol, the stress-regulating hormone.
 Normal hormonal metabolic pathways become disrupted and diverted under chronic stress in an effort to keep up with the demand to produce cortisol.

 And from where is cortisol secreted?
 The adrenal glands, which rest on top of the kidneys.
 Remember, the Kidneys are the storage house of Jing.
 It’s interesting that in both TCM and modern functional diagnostic medicine, stress can wreak havoc on the kidneys.

-(This is why it’s important to learn how to manage stress and take all-natural herbal formulas that encourage stress management.)
+(This is why it’s important to learn how to manage stress and take all-natural herbal formulas that encourage stress managementall-natural herbal formulas that support stress management.)

 Sea of the Marrow

 Not only is Jing leakage bad for the Kidneys, it can also be bad for the brain.
 In TCM theory, the brain houses the “Sea of the Marrow”.
 If you’re leaking too much essence, the Kidneys can become weak, and therefore, the brain may suffer from malnourishment.
 A malnourished brain can manifest in poor concentration and memory, or feeling confused and foggy-brained.